Azure/azure-batch-software-entitlement/docs/walk-through.md

 Application started.
 Press Ctrl+C to shut down.
 ```

-(For a full reference of all the available parameters for this mode, see [../src/sestest/readme.md](../src/sestest/readme.md).)

 Test the server with a web browser, connecting to the server by entering the URL shown on the console.

 ![Browser](img/browser.png)